Achievable logoAchievable logo

 • Combining the chain rule with product and quotient rules

-A faster method is designed specifically for composite functions - functions built by plugging one function into another.
-That method is the chain rule.
+Instead, a faster method called the chain rule is used to differentiate composite functions - functions built by nesting one function into another.

 Chain rule: